tc39/proposal-temporal/docs/duration.md

 If the value is any other object, a `Temporal.Duration` will be constructed from the values of any `years`, `months`, `weeks`, `days`, `hours`, `minutes`, `seconds`, `milliseconds`, `microseconds`, and `nanoseconds` properties that are present.
 Any missing ones will be assumed to be 0.

+All non-zero values must have the same sign, and must not be infinite.
+Otherwise, the function will throw a `RangeError`.

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.

-The `overflow` option controls how out-of-range values are interpreted:
-- `constrain` (the default): Values higher than the next highest unit (for example, 90 minutes) are left as-is.
-- `balance`: Values higher than the next highest unit, are converted to be in-range by incrementing the next highest unit accordingly.
-  For example, 90 minutes becomes one hour and 30 minutes.

-No matter which overflow mode is selected, all non-zero values must have the same sign, and must not be infinite.
-Otherwise, the function will throw a `RangeError`.

-> **NOTE:** Years and months can have different lengths.
-In the default ISO calendar, a year can be 365 or 366 days, and a month can be 28, 29, 30, or 31 days.
-Therefore, any `Duration` object with nonzero years or months can refer to a different length of time depending on when the start date is.
-No conversion is ever performed between years, months, weeks, and days, even in `balance` mode, because such conversion would be ambiguous.
-If you need to do this, use the `round()` method, and provide the start date using the `relativeTo` option.

 > **NOTE:** This function understands strings where weeks and other units are combined, and strings with a single sign character at the start, which are extensions to the ISO 8601 standard described in ISO 8601-2.
 > (For example, `P3W1D` is understood to mean three weeks and one day, `-P1Y1M` is a negative duration of one year and one month, and `+P1Y1M` is one year and one month.)